dinesh3456/NFT_MarketPlace_backend/README.md

-## Foundry
+## NFTMarketplace backend

-**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**
+**The NFTMarketplace is build using Foundry.
+It is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.
+The NFTMarketplace contract allows users to mint, list, and purchase NFTs.
+It includes a withdraw function that allows users to withdraw their balance from the contract.**

-Foundry consists of:

--   **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).
--   **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.
--   **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
--   **Chisel**: Fast, utilitarian, and verbose solidity REPL.

 ## Documentation